nikic/PHP-Parser/doc/component/Pretty_printing.markdown

 the AST and causing spurious changes to the pretty printed code.
 For more information, see the [name resolution documentation](Name_resolution.markdown).

-The formatting-preservation works on a best-effort basis and may sometimes reformat more code tha necessary.
+The formatting-preservation works on a best-effort basis and may sometimes reformat more code than necessary.
 If you encounter problems while using this functionality, please open an issue.